Welcome to The Carbon Monoxide and Gas Safety Society website

 Please note being in fresh air quickly reduces the amount of CO in your blood so a negative blood test does not mean your home or work place is safe.

-4. I try to operate an informal helpline you can call on 07803 088688.
+5. I try to operate an informal helpline you can call on 07803 088688.
 If you don't speak to me leave a message and send a text with your correct number to call you back on.
+If you can't speak to me try texting or ringing my co-trustee Paul Overton 07958 910648.

-5. If I know I am too busy to respond I will put a lawyer's number on this website here.
+6. If I know I am too busy to respond I will try to put a lawyer's number on this website here.

 * Please click here for a short CV about Stephanie Trotter, OBE